Why don’t I have power even though my neighbors do? CenterPoint Energy in Houston Explains what a ‘nested outage’ is.

 Reliant Energy Payment Assistance

 The recent Houston storms and power outages have wreaked havoc on many area families.
-Reliant Energy offers payment assistance programs if you’re struggling to pay your electric bill.
+If you struggle to pay your electric bill, Reliant Energy offers payment assistance programs.

 Can We Expect a Future Without Nested Outages?